An Anglers Paradise

 The winter months leading up to the end of the course fishing season in mid-March are a great time for anglers on the Norfolk Broads as there are very few pleasure craft about and you can almost feel it is you own, personal fishing paradise – so we at Herbert Woods have something very special to offer!

-We have recently completely refurbished three apartments in the famous Herbert Woods Tower in Potter Heigham to a very high standard.
-Each has two double bedrooms, is fully equipped and comes complete with Wi-Fi.
+We have three apartments in the famous Herbert Woods Tower in Potter Heigham.
+Each has a double and a twin bedroom, fully equipped kitchen and comes complete with Wi-Fi connectivity.

 To make them even better for anglers each has a fishing dinghy with outboard motor included in the price.
 So there has never been a better time to pack your gear and head to Norfolk for some great fishing.